umd-pa/icegraph/README.md

 Define the processing chain.
 Each process in the list is run sequentially from left to right.
 ```
-for stage in [FeatureExtractor, TransformToDataset, DatasetSplitter]:
+for stage in [FeatureExtractor, FeatureProcessor, DatasetSplitter]:
     processor = stage(resource)
     resource = processor()
 ```